 - Some people find the ankle strap cuts off circulation

-For a lightweight, MMA ready shin guard set, you can’t really go wrong with the Venum Elite.
+For a lightweight, MMA-ready shin guard set, you can’t really go wrong with the Venum Elite.
 From the ground up they’ve been designed to be both functionally sound and eye-catching, they’ve definitely hit the mark with this product.
-There are many people in my gym that use these and can’t speak highly enough about them.
-I have heard talks about them being slightly uncomfortable for certain leg types, therefore I suggest if you have a wider calf going for a different choice.
+I have heard talks about them being slightly uncomfortable for certain leg types, therefore I suggest if you have a wider calf go for a different choice.

 Suprise Suprise, Sanbul found their way onto another one of my top review lists.
 They’re definitely making waves in the combat sports equipment world and for good reason.
-Not only do they provide high quality gear at a variety of price points, they also bring to market some really eye-catching gear.
-The Sanabul Funk Strike Shin Guards will not only protect your shins, they’ll also get you a fair amount of compliments too!
+Not only do they provide high-quality gear at a variety of price points, but they also bring to market some really eye-catching gear.
+The Sanabul Funk Strike Shin Guards will not only protect your shins, but they’ll also get you a fair amount of compliments too!